 For many years, I’ve recovered data from defunct computers for my customers.
-But while the pandemic is on, and my fieldwork is on-hold, this service is one of the few things I cannot offer remotely.
+But having changed to a remote support role, this service is one of the few things I can no longer offer.
 So, I think it’s time I describe this process in detail, in case some of you are comfortable doing it yourself.

 DISCLAIMER: Please do not open up or dissect any computer if you are not comfortable with such.
 BlueScreen takes no responsibility for any breakage or loss you encounter while entering the chassis of any computer, using this information!

 Harvesting the Storage Drive

 So your computer doesn’t boot.
 The files are usually still sitting there on the hard drive, waiting for harvest.
 The first step is to free to the hard drive from the useless computer.
 Most desktop towers have a easy slide-away side panel, while All-in-One and laptop computers can be more complicated.
 YouTube is your friend, if you cannot figure out your way inside — simply Google for “hard drive replacement” and then type out the make and model number of your computer.
 You might also go to your computer manufacturer’s website and look up the manual on your device.

 With desktop computers, you’ll typically only need a Phillips-head and flathead screwdriver.
 And some PCs are tools-free, meaning you’ll be able to find and pop out the hard drive using only your fingers!
 But with laptops, you might need smaller tools, and with Apple computers, you’ll need very specialized screwdrivers (Apple often uses Pentalobe screws, to discourage laypeople from fixing their own computers).
 You can always use Amazon to find such tools, after searching for “laptop tool repair kit”.

 With the right tools and instructions, let’s say you’ve freed the storage drive from the computer.
 Now what?
 Then, you have to find the right adapter, so that you can connect the drive via USB to another working computer.